eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 I didn't realise at screening, but the dates I was given were perfect.
 Apart from the first 4 outpatients in the first week, the rest fall on Wednesdays which I had free.
 So if you're going to do a trial, **dates and availability are very important** to keep in mind.
 If your commute time is long I would highly suggest you go for fewer outpatients and more nights in-house.

+Some people on my trial will get a [placebo](https://en.wikipedia.org/wiki/Placebo) and no one will ever know if they are one of them.
+The fact is inside a sealed envelope that is only opened in medical emergencies to determine whether action should be taken.
+The outpatient nurses don't know if someone has been given a placebo so they treat everyone the same.

 # What I discovered

 <img class="height-fits" src="/img/blog/2017/wembley-sunrise.jpg" alt="8:08 am, Wembley Stadium through the morning amidst heavy mist during sunrise" title="Wembley Stadium"/>

 ## &hellip;about myself {#about-myself}